 Eagle Rock, California

-Welcome to the City of Eagle Rock’s nursing home and assisted living elder abuse and neglect website for the Law Offices of Ben Yeroushalmi.
+Welcome to the City of Eagle Rock’s nursing home and assisted living elder abuse and neglect website for Yeroushalmi Law.
 Mr. Yeroushalmi is an experienced attorney in elder law.
 He and his team of associate attorneys and experts are dedicated to representing older adults who have been victims of abuse and neglect in a long-term care facility.

 Nestled in Los Angeles County, Eagle Rock was given its name after a peculiarly shaped large rock that looked like an eagle with outstretched wings.
 The city was born in 1911 and became part of Los Angeles in 1923.
 Occidental College, which is known as Los Angeles’ oldest liberal arts college, was established in Eagle Rock in 1914.
 There are 30 assisted living facilities and 5 nursing homes near Eagle Rock.